Install Podman Desktop

 Introduction

 Podman Desktop is a Graphical User Interface (GUI) for the Podman CLI, providing an easy way to interact with the Podman engine.
-Besides making it easy to confirm the status of the Podman engine itself, it also provides an easy way to review and interact with any containers deployed, images stored, and Podman pods and volumes that are present on the machine.
-On the other hand, note that it does not provide any extra functionality that is not available from the command-line.
+Besides making it easy to confirm the status of the Podman engine itself, it also provides an easy way to review and interact with any containers deployed, images stored, and Podman pods and volumes on the machine.
+On the other hand, note that it does not provide any extra functionality unavailable from the command line.

 Objectives